EHR + POS + CRM + Scheduling, One Platform

 The integration tax is real even when the bills are paid.
 Every separate tool requires its own login, its own training, its own update schedule, its own support contact, and its own data sync logic.
 Front desk training time stretches by days.
 Onboarding a new staff member becomes a multi-week ramp instead of a multi-day ramp.

-Per Review of Optometry's small-practice operations data, the typical independent practice in 2026 pays $580 to $850 per month across the practice management software stack — versus a flat $200 with Jelo's all-in subscription.
-The savings compound: $4,500 to $7,800 per year freed up to spend on staff, marketing, or equipment.
+The typical independent practice in 2026 pays $580 to $850 per month across the practice management software stack, versus a flat $200 with Jelo's all-in subscription that covers the whole practice with no per-provider fees.
+The difference compounds into $4,500 to $7,800 per year that can go to staff, marketing, or equipment instead.
+Billing accuracy matters here too: the Centers for Medicare & Medicaid Services (CMS) sets the coding and claim standards that determine whether medical eye-care claims get paid the first time, and an integrated platform that pulls CPT and ICD codes straight from the exam reduces the denials that quietly drain a practice's collections.
 See the comparison breakdown across the leading platforms in our best optometry software roundup or pick up the integrated billing and inventory pieces in our billing software guide and inventory software guide.

 Optical Practice Management FAQ